 Your new rights under the GDPR are set out in this notice but will only apply once the GDPR becomes law on 25th May 2018.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from time to time the data controller is Work4NFP, 5th Floor, 37 Sun Street, London, EC2M 2PL.
+For the purposes of data protection legislation in force from time to time the data controller is Charity Talent Limited, 3rd Floor, 26 Finsbury Square, London EC2A 1DS.